amida-tech/jsonapter/README.md

 It is almost similar to the `value` as `function` but unlike `value` it is not an action key.
 The `value` tag cannot be present along with other actionKeys e.g `content`, `arrayContent` etc.
-The `output` tag can be specified by simply saying `{output: string}` or `output: {type: string}`.
+The `output` tag can be specified by simply including `{output: string}` or `output: {type: string}`.
 With the second option more features are available e.g. `substring`,  `upperCase`, etc.

-If the output of the template is a string then the output tag can be omitted and the string options can be used.
+If the result of the template is a string then the output tag can be omitted and the string options can be used.
-Similarly if output is boolean then boolean option can be used without using the output tag.
+Similarly if result of the template is boolean then boolean option can be used without using the output tag.

-If output is a string then these options are available e.g `split`, `substring`, `prefix`, `` `upperCase`, `lowerCase`, etc.
+If output is string then these options are available e.g `split`, `substring`, `prefix`, `upperCase`, `lowerCase`, etc.
 Here is the complete list of all available options for all types.

 | Type      |   options    |   Format